 Editor-in-Chief & Publisher: Lorie Lewis Ham has been writing since age seven and publishing since age 13.
 She has published many poems, short stories and articles in various magazines including Traffic, worked off and on for the Reedley Exponent, and published five mystery novels set in the San Joaquin Valley.
 One of those novels, Deadly Discrimination, is being serialized here at Kings River Life.
 Lorie has lived in Reedley her entire life and recently became a member of the Reedley Historical Society Board.
 She is married to Larry Ham; they have two teenagers, Jessica and Joseph.
 Explore Lorie’s creative side at Mysteryrat’s Closet.

-Downtown Doings & Hometown History: Diana Bulls is a Central California native and has called Reedley home since 1977.
+Community & Hometown History: Diana Bulls is a Central California native and has called Reedley home since 1977.
 She and husband, Jim, have two daughters, Rebecca who lives in Falls Church, VA and Amanda who is married and lives in Reedley.
 A recent retiree, she now spends her time writing, working on genealogy and making “Honey-Do” lists for husband Jim.
 Diana is a church organist and involved with the Reedley Historical Society.
 Her hobbies include collecting red vintage kitchen utensils, scrapbooking, photography, reading and making a lap for one or more of her cats.

 Helping Hands: Tom Sims is a local pastor, writer, and blogger.
 His congregation, “The Fellowship of Joy,” is part of a larger collaborative called “4141 Ministries,” of which he is Executive Director & he is an active Toastmaster.
 You can also find him on Facebook.

-Kings River Reviewers: Cynthia Chow is the branch manager of Kaneohe Public Library on the island of Oahu.
+Books & Tales: Cynthia Chow is the branch manager of Kaneohe Public Library on the island of Oahu.
 She balances a librarian lifestyle of cardigans and hair buns with a passion for motorcycle riding and regrettable tattoos (sorry, Mom).

 Mysteryrat’s Maze & Rodent Ramblings: Diana Hockley is an Australian mystery author who lives in a southeast Queensland country town.
 She is the devoted slave of five ratties and usually finds an excuse to mention them in her writing, including her recent novel, The Naked Room.
 Since retiring from running a traveling mouse circus for 10 years, she is now the mouse judge for the Queensland Rat & Mouse Club shows.
 To learn more, check out her website.

-Pet Perspective: Lee Juslin is a graduate of Bucknell University with a master’s degree from Fairleigh Dickinson University, and a freelance copywriter who lives in NC.
+Pets: Lee Juslin is a graduate of Bucknell University with a master’s degree from Fairleigh Dickinson University, and a freelance copywriter who lives in NC.
 Until recently, she was active in pet therapy with her certified therapy dog, Frosty, and owns I B Dog Gone, an embroidery business dedicated to supporting several terrier rescue organizations.